-A beacon can be activated either manually or automatically by immersion or shock.
+A beacon can be activated either manually or automatically.

 The activation type provides information with respect to the switching mechanism built into the beacon; i.e., some beacons can only be activated manually, and others can be activated automatically or manually.
-For example, a float-free EPIRB will indicate "automatic or manual" activation in the distress alert message, an ELT can be either activated automatically because of a strong acceleration or deceleration on the "G" sensor, or manually by the crew in the cockpit.
+For example, a float-free EPIRB will indicate "automatic or manual" activation in the distress alert message, an ELT (including an ELT(DT)) can be either activated automatically because of a strong acceleration or deceleration on the "G" sensor, or manually by the crew in the cockpit.
+An ELT(DT) can also be activated due to the aircraft avionics detecting an anomalous condition, in which case the activation type indicates "AUTOMATIC BY EXTERNAL MEANS (AVIONICS)".